rhine3/audiomoth-guide/guide.md

 # Supplies

-The first step to assembling an AudioMoth is getting the necessary supplies.
+The first step to assembling an AudioMoth is getting the necessary supplies and assembling them to create a working recorder.

 ## Purchasing AudioMoths